Jarrod Smith: International

 Smith played on New Zealand's Under-20 and under-23 teams, and was part of the New Zealand U-23 side narrowly beaten to Oceania's spot at 2004 Athens Olympics by Australia.

-Jarrod Smith made his debut for the New Zealand national team (All Whites) against Malaysia, on 23 February 2006.
+Smith made his debut for the New Zealand national team (All Whites) against Malaysia, on 23 February 2006.
 He was also a member of New Zealand's 2006 summer tour of Europe.
 He came off the bench in games against Hungary and Georgia, before starting against Estonia.
 In the final game, against Brazil, Smith entered the game as a substitute in the 60th minute.
 Smith was included in the 2009 FIFA Confederations Cup.
 As of December 2011 Smith had made 12 appearances in official full internationals without scoring.

 Statistics

 Personal

 Born in Havelock North, Smith is the son of former New Zealand cricketer and broadcast commentator Ian Smith and his wife Louise Smith.
 He attended West Virginia University with a major in sports management.